GSA/digitalgov.gov/content/events/2020/01/2020-01-27-10x-project-lightning-talks.md

 # Learn how to edit our pages at https://workflow.digital.gov

 slug: 10x-project-lightning-talks
-title: "10x Project Lightning Talks "
+title: "10x Project Lightning Talks"
 deck: ""
 summary: "In this webinar, 10x project teams demonstrate their work to date and provide brief overviews of each project.
-Topics range from federating data to agile budgeting to machine learning, and our hope is that these talks will inspire others to submit ideas to 10x. "
+Topics range from federating data to agile budgeting to machine learning, and our hope is that these talks will inspire others to submit ideas to 10x."
 host: "10X"
 event_organizer: "Digital.gov"
 registration_url: https://www.eventbrite.com/e/90181472211